- Safety and Health Topics

 Millions of workers are exposed to solvents on a daily basis.
 Health hazards associated with solvent exposure include toxicity to the nervous system, reproductive damage, liver and kidney damage, respiratory impairment, cancer, and dermatitis.
 Solvents share many chemical, physical, and biological properties that warrant national attention be directed to them as a group.
 In addition, many solvent groups or individual substances have special properties requiring more specialized control measures

-Exposures to solvents are addressed in specific standards for the general industry, shipyard employment, and the construction industry.
+Exposures to solvents are addressed in specific OSHA standards for the General Industry, Shipyard Employment, and Construction.

 How do I find out about employer responsibilities and workers' rights?

 Workers have a right to a safe workplace.
 The law requires employers to provide their employees with safe and healthful workplaces.
 The OSHA law also prohibits employers from retaliating against employees for exercising their rights under the law (including the right to raise a health and safety concern or report an injury).
 For more information see www.whistleblowers.gov or Workers' rights under the OSH Act.

 OSHA can help answer questions or concerns from employers and workers.
 To reach your regional or area OSHA office, go to the OSHA Offices by State webpage or call 1-800-321-OSHA (6742).